 This endurance weight training routine I’ve provided is based on a 8 week training cycle, as you reach the mid-point in your cycle add another set to each exercise – the last week of this program, amp it up even more by adding a forth and final set to each exercise.

 A break at this time is usually encouraged to allow an adjustment time for the body and nervous system to except these new thresholds.
 This routine and the intensity is demanding.
-Try it out; challenge and push yourself and you will see serious results.
+Try it and challenge yourself and you will see serious results.
 DWT